Saving money for a much-needed vacation doesn’t have to feel like torture with these life hacks to save money.

 “The first step towards getting somewhere is to decide that you are not going to stay where you are.”
 J.P.
 Morgan

 You are following the advice of uber-rich J.P.
 Morgan (He’s worth about $40 million dollars – so he must know something about money).
+I am sure he has a couple of life hacks up his sleeve.

-A money saving strategy will involve planning your travel, setting your savings goal and creating a step by step plan to achieve that goal.
+A money-saving strategy will involve planning your travel, setting your savings goal and creating a step by step plan to achieve that goal.

 The ultimate travel planning guide is an excellent tool for planning a memorable family vacation.